3 Ways To Make A Sling For Your Arm - WikiHow

 PDF download Download Article

 1. Step 1 Find a suitably-sized square of cloth.
 1 Find a suitably-sized square of cloth.
 This method uses a square of fabric to replicate the functionality of a real sling.
 Depending on your height and size, the precise size of the cloth you'll need can vary.
-For most people, a square of fabric that's roughly 40 in (1.0 m) on each side will work well.
-Ideally, you'll want a fairly inelastic piece of fabric—stretchy fabric allows your arm to bend and move, which can aggravate your injury.[1]
+For most people, a square of fabric that's roughly 40 in (1.0 m) on each side will work well.[1]

 • When it comes to your sling fabric, err on the side of using a fabric square that's too big, rather than too small.
 A sling that's too big can be tightened by adjusting the knot behind your head while wearing the sling, but there's no real way to make a sling looser than the length of its fabric allows.

 2. Step 2 Fold the cloth in half diagonally to make a triangle.
 2 Fold the cloth in half diagonally to make a triangle.
 Next, you'll want to fold the fabric of the cloth across itself diagonally to form a triangle.
-When worn as a sling, the "fat" middle portion of the triangle will support your arm and the thin corners of the triangle will form a comfortable neckband behind your head.[2]
+When worn as a sling, the "fat" middle portion of the triangle will support your arm, and the thin corners of the triangle will form a comfortable neckband behind your head.[3]

 • If, for some reason, you find that the sling isn't comfortable while folded, you can alternatively cut the square diagonally to create the same shape.